A look at the countries that received Trump’s tariff letters

 Laos

-Key exports to the U.S.: Shoes with textile uppers, wood furniture, electronic components, optical fiber
+Key exports to the U.S.: Shoes with textile uppers, wood furniture, electronic components and optical fiber.

 Cambodia